 We’re working to eliminate hunger and isolation for Chicago’s homebound seniors and individuals with disabilities.
-Meals on Wheels Chicago’s public-private partnership with the City of Chicago means that together we provide more than 2.6 million meals to more than 8,500 of Chicago’s homebound neighbors each year.
+Meals on Wheels Chicago’s public-private partnership with the City of Chicago means that together we provide millions of meals to thousands of Chicago’s most vulnerable homebound neighbors each year.

 March 13, 2020: Meals on Wheels Chicago is doing everything we can to help stop the spread of the COVID-19 virus.
 These measures include cancelling our upcoming fundraising event Chicago on Tap.
 We have also suspended all volunteer activities and programs for seniors until further notice.
 This specifically impacts our Love Notes Program and Senior Center volunteer opportunities.
 We hope to resume these activities as soon as health officials advise the public it is safe to do so.
 Rest assured, all meal service to our clients will continue.